Prashant-AegisCovenant/dynamo-learning/sam-dynamodb/README.md

 - `price`: Price of the product (Number).
 - `stock_in_warehouse`: Stock quantity in the warehouse (Number).
 - `stock_in_shop`: Stock quantity in the shop (Number).
+- `last_updated`: Timestamp of last time the item was created or updated (Date Time String).

 ## Key Schema